NoesisGUI

 Hit Testing

-In some situations it is necessary to check if mouse is over or was clicked over any element of the UI.
-This can be done with the HitTest method available through the VisualTreeHelper class.
+In some situations, it is necessary to check whether the mouse is hovering over or has clicked on an element in the UI.
+This can be achieved using the HitTest method available through the VisualTreeHelper class.

 using UnityEngine;